Multimedia available here

 TEHRAN, 19 April 2019 - Devastating flooding in three quarters of Iran’s provinces has affected 10 million people, of whom 2 million are severely impacted and 500,000 displaced – half of them are children.
-Over 1,000 health facilities and 1,000 schools have been destroyed or severely damaged depriving thousands of essential healthcare.
+Over 1,000 health facilities and 1,000 schools have been destroyed or severely damaged forcing 100,000 children out of school and depriving thousands of essential healthcare.

 UNICEF’s vaccine cold chain equipment, including 200 vaccine carriers and 100 cold boxes, arrived in-country last night.
 The equipment will help restore essential immunization services for children in affected provinces and prevent the spread of diseases.
 Eighty vaccine refrigerators have also been dispatched.